GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-messaging/04-deploy-to-openshift.md

 ![Messaging](../../assets/middleware/rhoar-messaging/credentials.png)

-When we created the SSL keys earlier we set both of these values to be `password`, so simply fill in `password` for both of those fields and then scroll down to the bottom and hit `Create`.
 Our application should now be created and we should be greeted with this screen:

 ![Application Created](../../assets/middleware/rhoar-messaging/app-created.png)